Pre-Production Overview

 Before the Shoot

-Confirm dates, times, places (the best thing to do is to fax / email your actors a note with all this info on it- including a call sheet with map to the location).
+Confirm dates, times, and places (the best thing to do is to email your actors a note with all this info on it- including a call sheet with a map to the location).
 Also, confirm the length of the shoots.
 Pad your estimate substantially.
 Then, when your shoot runs over, your actor won’t be upset.

 • Hold any rehearsals you feel that are necessary